 Let’s build a simple view of our “Features” table that hides a few columns so that it only shows the feature name, description, start date, and end date.
 When you create a

-, it’s like creating a copy of that table but all changes you make in the view also carries over into the table as well.
+, it’s like creating a copy of that table but all changes you make in the view also carry over into the table as well.

 .
-This is a core concept in Coda where all your data — regardless if it’s in a table or chart — are connected.
+This is a core concept in Coda where all your product planning data — regardless if it’s in a table or chart — are connected.

 Now that you see how we can build views off of tables, let’s build a view off of the “Resource Allocation” table.
 With this view, we can group by the

 column to quickly see the team members working on each feature in an organized way.
 If we change the number in the